XIAM

 • high speed of operation due to suitable basis transformations and matrix factorisation

 ERHAM has been used in numerous investigations, which can be treated as worked examples for the various areas of its applicability.
-Published applications involving its author (GS = ground state, TES = torsional excited state):
+Published applications involving its author (GS = ground state, ETS = torsional excited state):

 • Dimethyl ether (GS): P. Groner et al., Astrophys.
 J. 500, 1059-1063 (1998)

-• 3-Methyl-1,2-butadiene (global fit of GS and 1st TES): S. Bell et al., J. Phys.
+• 3-Methyl-1,2-butadiene (global fit of GS and 1st ETS): S. Bell et al., J. Phys.
 Chem.
 A 104, 514-520 (2000)

 • Acetone (GS): P. Groner et al., Astrophys.
 J. Suppl.
 Ser.
 142, 145-151 (2002)